solesen1992/Movie-website/README.md

 ✅ Better separation of concerns and low coupling between layers.

 ## 🚀 Async vs sync
+Some methods are marked with the async keyword while others are not.
+This is because only methods that involve waiting for something external – like an API call – need to be asynchronous.

+An async method allows the program to continue running other code while it waits for something to finish.
+This keeps the app responsive and fast, especially when calling external APIs like The Moviedatabase.

 ## 📄 Interfaces
 The project uses interfaces (e.g. IMovieService, ISeriesService) to create low coupling between layers.